LiamWoodRoberts/Image_Classification_for_Galaxy_Morphologies/README.md

 This project involoved the development of a custom convolutional neural network in order to classify different galaxy morphologies.

+The entire project can be executed using the files contained within the project_package folder and the publically available data set.

 ## Data Set:
 ---